rl-86/B7_2_Wordle_game_fullstack/README.md

 ### To use the appliction:

+1. Start MongoDB server
-1. Clone repo
+2. Clone repo
-2. Open in vscode
+3. Open in vscode
-3. In the root folder:
+4. In the root folder:
 `npm install`
-4. `npm run build`
+5. `npm run build`
-5. `npm start`
+6. `npm start`
-6. Now you should be able to browse to "localhost:5080"
+7. Now you should be able to browse to "localhost:5080"